lokanx-home-assistant/ha-sensor-sl/README.md

 - deviations: Render deviation section

 - updated: Render the last updated time

+- adjust_times: Recalculates time to departure to real time and not what was when latest updated

+- hide_departured: Already departed connections are hidden.
+Requires adjust_times to be set to true.

 - name: If specified it will not render titles per entitiy in the card, but rather have this as the card name.
 If not speficied it will render each sensors name